The Perfect 3 Day Singapore Itinerary for First Time Visitors

 On your second day in Singapore explore three of Singapore’s distinct ethnic neighbourhoods.

-This Private Chinatown, Little India & Kampong Glam Tour looks like a great option if you have limited time.
+This Chinatown, Little India, Arab Street Walking Tour is an excellent option if you have limited time.

 Little India